ascopes/protobuf-maven-plugin/README.md

 Since this is a new project, any contributions are always welcome!
 This includes contributing integration test cases or reporting issues.
 Any input is greatly appreciated.

-Additionally, if you use a PowerPC or a S390 IBM mainframe and are interested in helping, please contact me or raise an issue.
-I am currently looking for people to help test the PPC and S390 support in this plugin.